acm-projects/Fortunate/README.md

 - Unirest
   - A HTTP request library built for Node.js.
 We will be using unirest to connect with any needed API's.
   - Unirest installation and use is covered [here in a github repo](https://github.com/Kong/unirest-nodejs) and also [here in rapidAPI's official documentation](https://docs.rapidapi.com/docs/nodejs-unirest).
 Installation is done via npm
+- [Axios](https://www.npmjs.com/package/axios#features) a javascript library to make https requests use is for the front end react.js app to communicate with back end's api served through firebase functions
+- [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi/related?hl=en) : an optional chrome extension that helps a ton with debugging a react project

   ---
   **Additional Resources**